selaianwary/selaianwary.github.io/_posts/2022-04-04-publish-markdowns-to-medium.markdown

 As you can see in the image above, VS Code offers a preview mode for Markdown editing.
 By default, Markdown previews automatically update to show the currently active *.markdown* file.

 If you're using **zsh**, it might be that you still need to adjust your gem path - if this error occurs: `zsh: command not found: jekyll`.
-Try and add the following and replace the `X.X` with the first two numbers of the Ruby version you're using:
+Try to add the following and replace the `X.X` with the first two numbers of the Ruby version you're using:
 ```sh
 export PATH="$HOME/.gem/ruby/X.X.0/bin:$PATH"
 ```